morganics/bayesianpy/README.md

 # BayesPy

 A Python SDK for performing common operations on the Bayes Server Java API, and trying to utilise the best of Python (e.g. dataframes and visualisation).
 This wraps calls to the Java API with Jpype1.
+This wrapper is not released/ supported/ endorsed by Bayes Server.

 Supported functionality (currently only supports contemporal networks, although Bayes Server supports temporal networks as well):